Beach Cleanup for Students

 with Plastic Free Seas on Facebook and Instagram!

 If you want to participate in a community beach cleanup organised by Plastic Free Seas & DB Green, the upcoming events are below.
-The upcoming September 19 beach cleanup is going ahead, with special attention on social distancing.
-People must stay in groups no greater than 4 people.

 Contact us at firstname.lastname@example.org if you are interested to participate.